Gary-DAJ/cs425-2025/Homeworks/A1/README.md

 - `dprintf()`, which directly prints to a file descriptor is even simpler as it allows us to use format specifiers, and overlook the buffer size calculation.

 ## Implementation
 - We use global maps to store lists of online users, their sockets and authentication details.
 They are protected by mutexes.

 ### Key Data Structures Used
 - `unordered_map<string, int> online_users` is a mapping from usernames to sockets for logged-in users.
-This is protected by `std::mutex online_users_mutex`.
+This is protected by `std::mutex users_mutex`.
 - `unordered_map<int, string> clients` maps sockets to usernames.
 This is used to fetch usernames from sets of sockets connected to a group.
 - `unordered_map<string, string> users` stores username-password pairs.
 It is initialized upon setting up the server.
-- `unordered_map<string, unordered_set<int>> groups` maps group names to sets of sockets connected.
-It is protected by `std::mutex group_creation_mutex`.
+- `unordered_map<string, unordered_set<int>> groups` maps group names to sets
+of sockets connected.
+It is protected by `std::mutex groups_mutex`.
+- `clients_mutex` protects the socket-to-username map.

 ### Handling Errors and Exceptions
 - Errors and unreliable behaviour are common in distributed systems.
 Thus, we need a robust mechanism to handle them.